Krawuul/Krawuul/README.md

 # Welcome to Krawuul's Github! 👋

 Hey!
 I'm Tom, a student developer at Créajeux Nîmes.
 I'm heading into my last formation year.
-Here are some projects i've worked on, feel free to check them out! 😃
+Here are some projects I've worked on, feel free to check them out! 😃

 ## - From The Stars -
 ## - Deeper in my mind -